What is Lean Canvas?

 Lean Canvas’s Author Ash Maurya

-The Lean Canvas is composed of nine building blocks, just as the Business Model Canvas.
-But, on the Lean Canvas, these blocks have their titles and purposes modified, in a logical order that begins from your customer’s problem.
+The Lean Canvas comprises nine building blocks, just as the Business Model Canvas.
+However, these blocks have titles and purposes modified logically on Lean Canvas, beginning with your customer’s problem.
 Let’s understand better how this modeling system works.

 Why use the Lean Canvas?

-It is really important clen 40, for any kind of entrepreneur, to put their ideas on paper, so it’s possible for every stakeholder to be aware of the goals and threats of the project.
+It is vital for any kind of entrepreneur to put their ideas on paper, so every stakeholder can be aware of the goals and threats of the project.
 That’s the best way to make everyone think of solutions and accomplish the aimed results.
 But this process needs to overcome two challenges:

 1. Translate your thoughts into some language.
-It is complicated to translate what’s in our mind into words, in a clear and assertive way.
-Often, the opposite takes place: everything gets even trickier when concepts must become something concrete and visible.
+It is complicated to clearly and assertively translate what’s in our minds into words.
+Often, the opposite takes place: everything gets even trickier when concepts must become something concrete and visible;

-2. The time this translation can take.
-Traditional business plans usually take weeks – sometimes even months – for elaboration.
-This may become a waste of time and energy.
-Especially when we consider that the market and the scenario where your business is can change in a few days.
-When we think of an unexpected crisis, they can transform drastically.
+2. This translation can take time.
+Traditional business plans usually take weeks — sometimes even months — to elaborate.
+This may become a waste of time and energy, especially when we consider that the market and the scenario where your business is can change in a few days.
+When we think of an unexpected crisis, it can transform drastically.

 The purpose of Lean Canvas is precisely to solve both problems.
-Because this method is based on practical principles, with a simple user-friendly visual language, which allows the entrepreneurs to test their hypotheses more efficiently.
+This method is based on practical principles and uses a simple, user-friendly visual language, which allows entrepreneurs to test their hypotheses more efficiently.

 How does the Lean Canvas work?